PhD Communication – Spanish Ministry of Science Fellow

 Parting from the awareness that not all consumers of U.S. media are located within the geographical and linguistic context of the United States, this paper contributes to media sociology with an approximation to the fandom of transnationally popular texts (Chin and Morimoto, 2013).
 Empirical findings presented here draw from a broader qualitative study on the reception of the series Game of Thrones (GoT) by 21 viewers from Argentina, Spain, and Germany (García-Rapp, 2021).
 Here I build on participants’ responses to both the original novels by George R.R.
 Martin and the series adaptation by HBO as distinctive media texts to explore notions of authorship, adaptation, and cultural legitimacy.
 Given the polysemic, intertextual quality of contemporary’s memetic culture, I also discuss a case of digital re-appropriation of GoT’s characters within socio-political discourses in Argentina.

-García-Rapp, F. (2022) “Teaching and Learning Popular Media Cultures: Fostering enquiry journeys within the messy world of human social life”, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, 9 (1), online, open access (forthcoming) http://journaldialogue.org/category/musings/ accepted version
+García-Rapp, F. (2022) “Teaching and Learning Popular Media Cultures: Fostering enquiry journeys within the messy world of human social life”, Dialogue: The Interdisciplinary Journal of Popular Culture and Pedagogy, 9 (1), online, open access http://journaldialogue.org/category/musings/ Full text

 In this theoretical paper, I draw from the interpretive, constructionist epistemology that frames my research practice as social scientist to reflect on the practice of teaching popular media cultures.
 In contrast to cynical approaches to popular culture, and taking distance from dogmatic assertions, I highlight instead the relevance of user-centered perspectives where entertainment, affect and pleasurable investments are legitimate reasons to engage with popular media texts, including celebrities (García-Rapp, 2017, 2019).
 In my classroom, we work from and within media anthropology approaches and do empirical work online to interpret meanings.
 We seek to achieve data-grounded theoretical contributions that present a complex picture of a culture by drawing attention to patterns that imply cultural process (Hammersely and Atkinson, 2007; Fetterman, 2010).
 When researching and experiencing the messy world of human social life, I believe in fostering inquiry journeys that promote tolerance for ambiguity.
 Social life is messy and complicated, and we should provide students with tools for them to make up their own minds.
 We are located in disciplines that are arenas of contestation and discussion and we often agree to disagree.
 Part of sustaining tolerance for ambiguity is to nurture contributions that extend our understanding of, and commitment to, the multiplicity and plurality of legitimate goals for social science inquiry (Bochner, 2000).
 This involves foregrounding perspectives that tolerate ambivalences, contradictions, and embrace the complexity of social worlds and human interaction (Tolson, 2010).